ameenmaali/urldedupe/README.md

 (-h|--help) - Usage/help info for urldedupe
-(-u|--urls) - Filename containing urls (use this if you don't pipe urls via stdin) (-V|--version) - Get current version for urldedupe
+(-u|--urls) - Filename containing urls (use this if you don't pipe urls via stdin) (-V|--version) - Get current version for urldedupe (-r|--regex-parse) - This is significantly slower than normal parsing, but may be more thorough or accurate
 ```

 ## Examples